SOZHAA-1/AAE5303_VisLangFly_project_3D-reconstruction/AAE5303_reconstruction_submission/README.md

 - OpenSplat was stable up to roughly **`d=2, n=3000`**
 - runs at `n=4000+` were not reliable in the current setup

-This branch is useful because it shows the trade-off between scene size, training steps, and system resources.

 ## Main results